janpeuker/awesome-tech-roles/README.md

 * [Dropbox Datacenter automation](https://dropbox.tech/infrastructure/covid-19-one-year-later) - Dropbox famously moved large workloads back from AWS into their own datacenter - here are some post-pandemic examples what tasks this meant they had to manage
 * [DWP Digital](https://dwpdigital.blog.gov.uk/2020/10/29/the-best-move-i-ever-made-my-career-change-to-infrastructure-services/) - (for comparison) Explains Infrastructure Services in a public service / government org which is often hardware based e.g. networking
+* [Evoling ThoughtWorks internal IT](https://www.thoughtworks.com/en-sg/insights/blog/evolving-thoughtworks-internal-it-solve-broader-cross-cutting-problems) - Nice insight, more from consulting background but applicable to Tech as well
 * [Google Data Center Security: 6 Layers Deep](https://www.youtube.com/watch?v=kd33UVZhnAA) - Stephanie Wong's YouTube video won numerous accolades and become the canonical reference for data center DevSecOps
 * [How Google and Amazon scale up their huge IT operations](https://www.computerworld.com/article/2486298/here-s-how-google-and-amazon-scale-up-their-huge-it-operations.html) - Insight into hyperscalers' economies of scale in data center operations
 * [Lean at Amazon](https://www.mckinsey.com/business-functions/operations/our-insights/when-toyota-met-e-commerce-lean-at-amazon) - For better or worse, Amazon is known for ruthless operational excellence including writing custom IT operations software (another good example is [McDonald's](https://aws.amazon.com/blogs/enterprise-strategy/revisiting-buy-vs-build-drawing-the-line/))